stengergilles/my-template/README.md

 # Cross-Platform C++ Application Template

+> [!IMPORTANT]
+> This project is a fun/toy project and was largely AI-generated.

 > [!NOTE]
 > This repository provides a template for building C++ applications that can run on desktop (Windows, macOS, Linux), Android, and WebAssembly.